-- 1. Talk to your teacher during an office hour or make an appointment for non-office hour. - 2.
-Study with another student in your section or in the other section. - 3.
-Visit the Math Lab in MB 201 (top of the stairs) on 2nd floor of the Mack Building.
-It is a free service and is open all of the hours that the library is open.
+- 1. Talk to your teacher during office hours or make an appointment for non-office hour. - 2.
+Study with another student in the class. - 3.
+Visit the Math Lab in MB 201 at the top of the stairs on 2nd floor of the Mack Building.
+It is a free service and is open all hours that the library is open.
 The HW solutions manual is in the Math Lab.